Tide pool: Fauna

 The sea anemone Anthopleura elegantissima reproduces clones of itself through a process of longitudinal fission, in which the animal splits into two parts along its length.
 The sea anemone Anthopleura sola often engages in territorial fights.
 The white tentacles (acrorhagi), which contain stinging cells, are for fighting.
 The sea anemones sting each other repeatedly until one of them moves.

 Some species of sea stars can regenerate lost arms.
 Most species must retain an intact central part of the body to be able to regenerate, but a few can regrow from a single ray.
 The regeneration of these stars is possible because the vital organs are in the arms.

-Sea urchins ("Echinoidia") move around tide pools with tube like feet.
+Sea urchins move around tide pools with tube-like feet.
 Different species of urchin have different colors, and many are seen in tide pools.
-With spines, some filled with poison like with "Toxopnesutes pileolus", that protect them from predators they feed almost undisturbed in tide pools.
-Algae and other microorganism are the food sources that attract them to the tide pools.
+With their spines that protect them from predators, they allow the urchins to feed almost undisturbed in tide pools.
+The spines of some species, such as Toxopneustes pileolus, are toxic, capable of delivering an extremely painful sting when touched.
+Algae and other microorganisms are the food sources that attract the urchins to the tide pools.

 The presence of the California mussel increases the supply of inorganic nitrogen and phosphorus in coastal marine tide pools which allows the ecosystem the nutrients to be more productive.
-The shell of a California mussel is primarily composed of Aragonite and Calcite which are both polymorphs of Calcium carbonate.
+The shell of a California mussel is primarily composed of aragonite and calcite which are both polymorphs of calcium carbonate.
 Climate change and ocean acidification has led to a decrease in these amounts important compounds in California Mussel shells over many years.

 Lichens and barnacles live in the splash zone.
 Different barnacle species live at very tightly constrained elevations, with tidal conditions precisely determining the exact height of an assemblage relative to sea level.
 The intertidal zone is periodically exposed to sun and wind, conditions that can cause barnacles to become desiccated.
 These animals, therefore, need to be well adapted to water loss.
 Their calcite shells are impermeable, and they possess two plates which they slide across their mouth opening when not feeding.
 These plates also protect against predation.